-The City of Los Angeles Department of Building and Safety Grading Division reviewed the geotechnical report and subsequent updates and found them acceptable.
+The applicant's geologic report concludes that, from a geotechnical perspective, the proposed residence is feasible.
+Those recommendations are incorporated in the subject coastal permit application.
+The City of Los Angeles Department of Building and Safety Grading Division reviewed the geology reports and subsequent updates and found them acceptable.
 The City's conditional approval included conditions addressing geotechnical issues with specific recommendations for site preparation, grading, foundation design and site drainage.